RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 ### Brief Breakdown and Ideation

 Working on your own or in your chosen group of 2:

+Sign up to take part in the 2017 [D&AD New Blood Competition] (http://www.dandad.org/?next=/).
+Ravensbourne will pay for your entries if you want to make a submission at the end of the course :).

 Choose an **vD&AD Brief** set by industry from the list below: